CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Continuous Deployment (CD)

 A separate CD pipeline is configured for each GCP environemnt we deploy to.
 Each of these pipelines is defined in a YAML file starting with "deploy" in the `workflows/` directory (e.g. `phdi-google-cloud/.github/deploySkylight.yaml`).
 Generally, these pipelines run every time code is merged into the `main` branch of the repository.
 However, additional dependencies can be specified.
 For example, a succesfull deployment to a development environemnet could required before deploying to a production environment proceeds.
+In order to authenticate the GitHub repository with GCP so that the CD pipeline can access and make changes to a project please follow [these instructions](https://github.com/google-github-actions/auth#setup).